Chicken Pizza with Roasted Garlic (Easy Homemade Pizza)

 - Place pizza stone in oven and preheat oven to 450 degrees F.

-- When pizza crust is golden brown, remove from oven and spread with sauce.
+- Remove from oven.
+Spread crust evenly with sauce.
 Top with chicken, cheese, everything bagel seasoning and roasted garlic cloves.

 - Remove pizza from oven and top with spinach.
 Cut and serve immediately.